lofi15/Public-APIs-List-Crawler/README.md

 $ sudo docker build ./ -t webcrawlerapp
 $ sudo docker-compose up
 ```
-4. The crawler is up and running, to check the data fetched, have to look inside the db container.
+4. The crawler is up and running, to check the data fetched, have to go look inside the db container.
 5. To access db container: get the container id using :
  ```sh
  $ docker ps -a